grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 does not change the behavior of existing matchers, and works even in Mimir installations that do not have UTF-8 enabled.

-A lot of Alertmanager configurations will not need migrating.
+The need to migrate an Alertmanager configuration depends on whether it contains matchers incompatible with UTF-8.
 You can verify if an existing Alertmanager configuration needs to be migrated for UTF-8 by running the verify command:

 ```bash
 mimirtool alertmanager verify <config_file> [template_files...]